Superfund Site Profile

 TOPICS IN FOCUS

-- An administrative consent order was signed with the potentially responsible parties (PRPs) for this site in April 2011 to perform a groundwater investigation under a Focused Feasibility Study.
-The goal of the study, which is still ongoing, is to evaluate a new cleanup method for contaminated groundwater.
+- An administrative consent order was signed with the PRPs for this site in April 2011 to perform a groundwater investigation under a Focused Feasibility Study (FFS).
+The goal of the FFS, which is scheduled to be completed in March 2017, is to evaluate a cleanup method for contaminated groundwater.